rilove2rimiss-ux/LEARNING-PYTHON/README.md

 🎓 Class 12 student from India, learning Python and preparing for college
 💻 Interested in coding, projects, and customizing digital environments
-🚀 Exploring AI, Data Science, and Web Developmen
+🚀 Exploring AI, Data Science, and Web Development